angusjune/bookmarkie/README.md

-# Even Neater Bookmarks
+# Bookmarkie

-A refined Neat Bookmarks Chrome extension.
+A refined Neat Bookmarks Chrome extension with bugs fixed and more modern UI.

 [Download from Chrome Web Store][download]